Do you want to reconstruct your hymen?

 Suturing the Hymenal Remnants

 This is the technique I use most often in hymenoplasty.
 It consists of identifying the remaining fragments of the hymen — the hymenal caruncles — and bringing them together with sutures using extremely delicate absorbable threads.
 The membrane is reconstructed in such a way that it partially covers the vaginal entrance, reproducing the original anatomy.
-This technique is indicated when there is sufficient and good-quality hymenal tissue remaining, which occurs in the vast majority of patients.
+This technique is recommended when there is sufficient and good-quality hymenal tissue remaining, which occurs in the vast majority of patients.

 Vaginal Mucosa Flap Technique